evidence-based Therapy

 Strengthening Friendship, Navigating Conflict, and Building Lasting Connection

 The Gottman Method is a structured, evidence-based approach to couples therapy developed by Drs.
-John and Julie Gottman—grounded in over 40 years of research on what makes relationships thrive.
+John and Julie Gottman and is grounded in over 40 years of research on what makes relationships thrive.
 This method helps couples strengthen their emotional bond, communicate more effectively, and build a shared life rooted in trust, respect, and meaning.

 The Gottman Method can be used to help couples: